 Section 721 of the Defense Production Act of 1950, as amended, gives the Committee on Foreign Investment in the U.S. (CFIUS) broad authority to identify and mitigate risks to U.S. national security arising from foreign investments in U.S. businesses.
 Industries viewed as particularly sensitive by CFIUS include defence, aerospace, utilities, transportation, computer and electronics manufacturing, scientific and technical services, information technology and telecommunications, with increasing focus on data privacy, economic espionage and intellectual property with potential military applications.
-The Foreign Investment Risk Review Modernization Act of 2018, enacted in August 2018, expanded CFIUS's jurisdiction over previously uncovered transactions, most notably over certain non-controlling transactions, and codified certain CFIUS regulations and practices.
-The legislation also includes certain administrative changes with respect to timing and filing fees.
-The U.S. Department of Treasury has issued interim regulations that implement some of the legislation's procedural changes, including mandatory short form filings for certain foreign investments.
-The legislation also provides a statutory pathway for judicial review of CFIUS decisions.
-The CFIUS review and investigation process is described in more detail in the responses to questions 2.13 and 2.14.
+The Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA) expanded CFIUS's jurisdiction over previously uncovered transactions, most notably over certain non-controlling transactions, and codified certain CFIUS regulations and practices.